swc-project/swc

 react-compiler (library)

-TypeScript definitions for SWC configuration and API interfaces
+TypeScript definitions for SWC APIs and configuration options

 binding_core_node (library)